 Academic Program

-Climate-Friendly Societies: Energy Policy, Management and Engineering
+Sustainable and Climate-Friendly Societies: Energy Policy, Management & Engineering

 The course offers a comprehensive exploration of fostering climate-friendly transitions within societies.
 It initiates with an in-depth analysis of the United Nations' Sustainable Development Goals (SDGs) as a foundational framework and subsequently delves into the pivotal role of energy (SDG 7) in driving sustainable societal transformations.
 This exploration spans across global contexts, encompassing transformation strategies for both the global south and the global north and discussing matters of justice and fairness in north-south-relationships.